 Chickens don’t need anything magical – just a reasonably cosy place to live, like the rest of us.
 There are loads of cheap chicken houses available online – they often come flat packed and so you will have the pleasure and enjoyment of working out how side panel (B) fits to egg box (C2).
 The ‘run’ is just any area in which you’d like the chickens to remain.
 You can build it yourself, with bits of wood and chicken wire, or do as we did which was stand around ineffectually whilst Len the Fish did it for us.

 The chicken run’s there to keep the chickens safe from predators, not to stop the chickens from wandering off.
 Or it should be, anyway.
 They’ll usually pop back to sleep and to lay an egg should you leave the door open – just be careful at night if there are foxes about.
-Or during the day, if you have an edible-looking garden.
+Or during the day, if you have garden plants that might look attractive to hungry chickens.

 Anyway, if you build the chicken run yourself then you will be able to point to it and say ‘I built that,’ and it will probably have a ramshackle quality that will add a rustic aspect to your garden.